zk24aao/Machine_learning_tutorial/README.md

 **License**_
 This project is licensed under the MIT License – you are free to use, modify, and distribute it with proper attribution.
-See the LICENSE file for details.**
+See the LICENSE file for details.

-Contributions**
+**Contribution**
 Contributions are welcome!
 Feel free to submit a pull request or open an issue.